nitsuah/stash/projects/pfa/README.md

 ![pfa_pcb.png](https://raw.githubusercontent.com/nitsuah/stash/develop/projects/pfa/pfa_pcb.png)

-This is a simple electronic circuit that can be used as a power failure alarm.
-The circuit is powered by a USB power source and contains the following components:
+A nifty electronic circuit designed for a power failure alarm, fueled by a USB power source.
+Components include:

-- Diode (D1): 1N4001
+- `Diode (D1): 1N4001` - Ensures one-way current flow, preventing capacitor discharge into the power source.
-- Transistor (Q1): 2N2905
+- `Transistor (Q1): 2N2905` - Acts as a switch; turned off when power is connected, allowing alarm activation upon power disconnection.
-- Resistor (R1): 5kΩ
+- `Resistor (R1): 5kΩ` - Limits charging current for capacitor C2, ensuring a smooth charging process.
-- Resistor (R2): 10kΩ
+- `Resistor (R2): 10kΩ` = Controls current to the transistor's base, influencing its switching behavior.
-- Capacitor (C2): 2nF
+- `Capacitor (C2): 2nF` = Stores energy; discharges through the buzzer, producing an alarm sound when power is cut.
-- Buzzer (BUZZ1): 8Ω
+- `Buzzer (BUZZ1): 8Ω` - Produces audible alert when powered by the discharged capacitor upon power failure.

 ## Circuit Description

-When the USB power source is connected, the capacitor C2 charges up through the diode D1 and the resistor R1.
-The transistor Q1 is turned off, so no current flows through the buzzer BUZZ1.
-When the USB power source is disconnected, the capacitor C2 discharges through the buzzer BUZZ1, producing a sound.
+Upon USB connection, the capacitor (C2) charges via D1 and R1, keeping Q1 off, and BUZZ1 silent.
+When power disconnects, C2 discharges through BUZZ1, generating a sound alert until fully discharged.

 ## Disclaimer

-Please note that while this circuit can be used as a power failure alarm, it may not be as reliable as a dedicated power failure alarm circuit.
-Alarm duration is limited by the capacitor and buzzers used.
-The circuit may not work with some USB power sources.
-Use at your own risk.
+While effective, note that this circuit may not match the reliability of dedicated power failure alarms.
+Alarm duration depends on capacitor and buzzer specifics, and compatibility issues may arise with certain USB power sources.
+Use at your own discretion.